Flevy Management Insights Q&A

 Joseph Robinson | Change Resistance

-This article provides a detailed response to: How can leadership styles impact the level of resistance to change within an organization?
-For a comprehensive understanding of Change Resistance, we also include relevant case studies for further reading and links to Change Resistance best practice resources.
+This article provides a detailed response to: How Do Leadership Styles Impact Resistance to Change?
+[Complete Guide] For a comprehensive understanding of Change Resistance, we also include relevant case studies for further reading and links to Change Resistance templates.

 Reading time: 5 minutes